Rick Passmoor's Leicester City: Formation, style of play and key players

 Leicester City’s summer was turbulent.
 Amandine Miquel was dismissed just before the new campaign kicked off and Rick Passmoor stepped in, initially as interim coach, before being named on a permanent basis in October.

 Structurally, Passmoor has alternated between a 4‑2‑3‑1 and a 5-4-1.
-Up front, Noemie Mouchon has been deployed as a traditional centre forward, while behind her Hannah Cain often pushes forward from the midfield to operate as an advanced forward, occupying centre‑backs and adding attacking depth.
+Up front, Noemie Mouchon or Rachel Williams have been deployed as a target forward, while players like Hannah Cain or Alisha Lehmann often cut inside from the wings to operate in central half-spaces, occupying the opposition’s centre‑backs and adding attacking depth.

-Shannon O’Brien is also used as an attacking midfielder, though Jutta Rantala, who had only just returned from a long-term injury before unfortunately undergoing surgery in November last year, is usually the long-term starter in this slot.
-Rantala offers the side’s highest technical ceiling and the ability to knit moves at the edge of the box.
+Shannon O’Brien is also used as a more attacking midfielder or left winger, though Jutta Rantala, who had only just returned from a long-term injury before unfortunately undergoing surgery in November last year, is usually the long-term starter in this slot.

 In possession: Under Passmoor, Leicester favour a more direct and vertical approach.
 The attacking midfielder is the key reference between the lines, receiving on the half‑turn and refining actions around the edge of the area.
 Progression typically starts wide, especially against high-pressing teams like Manchester United.
 The wing‑backs are tasked with receiving from the central defenders or goalkeeper and carrying play up the flanks, supported inside by the midfielders, offering options for quick give-and-go combinations.